valadaptive/ntsc-rs/README.md

 ## More information

-ntsc-rs is a rough Rust port of [ntscqt](https://github.com/JargeZ/ntscqt), a PyQt-based GUI for [ntsc](https://github.com/zhuker/ntsc), itself a Python port of [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator).
+pal-rs is a fork of [ntsc-rs](https://github.com/valadaptive/ntsc-rs), rough Rust port of [ntscqt](https://github.com/JargeZ/ntscqt), itself a PyQt-based GUI for [ntsc](https://github.com/zhuker/ntsc), also in itself a Python port of [composite-video-simulator](https://github.com/joncampbell123/composite-video-simulator).
 Reimplementing the image processing in multithreaded Rust allows it to run at (mostly) real-time speeds.

 It's not an exact port--some processing passes have visibly different results, and some new ones have been added.